9/TSP - Titanic Service Protocol

-The Titanic Service Protocol (SP) defines a set of services, requests, and replies that implement the Titanic pattern for disconnected persistent messaging across a network of arbitrarily connected clients and workers.
+The Titanic Service Protocol (TSP) defines a set of services, requests, and replies that implement the Titanic pattern for disconnected persistent messaging across a network of arbitrarily connected clients and workers.

 License